 NOTES:

-STATION BUS SHALL BE REALIZED BY HIGH SPEED REDUNDANT OPTICAL BUS USING INDUSTRIAL GRADE COMPONENTS AND SHALL BE AS PER IEC 61850.
+STATION BUS SHALL BE REALIZED BY HIGH SPEED REDUNDANT OPTICAL BUS USING INDUSTRIAL GRADE COMPONENTS AND SHALL BE AS PER IEC 61850 Ed1 & Ed2 (Site selectable).

 IEDS FOR TWO BAYS MAY BE HOUSED IN ONE PANEL ALONG WITH ITS SWITCH.

-INSIDE THE SUB STATION, ALL CONNECTIONS SHALL BE REALIZED AS PER IEC 61850 PROTOCOL.
+INSIDE THE SUB STATION, ALL CONNECTIONS SHALL BE REALIZED AS PER IEC 61850 Ed1 & Ed2 (Site selectable) PROTOCOL.

 FOR GATEWAY, IT SHALL COMMUNICATE WITH REMOTE SUPERVISORY CONTROL CENTRE (RSCC), REMOTE CONTROL CENTRE (RCC) ON IEC 60870-5-104 PROTOCOL